carpentries/instructor-training/learners/checkout.md

 ### During the Demo

-For your demonstration(s), you will screen-share and live code (or teach other participatory content) for 5 minutes.
+For your demonstration, you will screen-share and live code (or teach other participatory content) for 5 minutes.
 You may use whatever notes you want, but please do not display them on your screen.
 Teach as you would in an actual workshop.
 When your five minutes are up, the Trainer leading the session will call time, and then you and everyone else taking part in the session will give feedback on your teaching.